Wedding Day Timeline: Wedding Party Group Transport Solutions and Schedule

 - Confirm arrangements with your transportation provider 24 hours before and on the morning of

-- Test all routes during anticipated travel times to account for traffic patterns.
+- Test all routes during anticipated travel times to account for traffic patterns and ensure optimal travel conditions.

-Your transport manager should constantly communicate with drivers and keep an emergency contact list handy.
+Your transport manager should maintain constant communication with drivers and keep an emergency contact list readily available.

 Choose transportation providers known for reliability and flexibility, as flight delays and schedule changes are common.
 If your venue is more than 30 minutes from the airport, providing or arranging transportation options for your guests is especially important.